Business Information Topic Committee

 standard; the fifth edition was released in summer 2013.
 The purpose of the Data Dictionary is to assist the information community by indicating and defining useful quantifiable information to measure the resources and performance of libraries and to provide a body of valid and comparable data on American libraries.
 It identifies standard definitions, methods, and practices relevant to library statistics activities in the United States.
 Any user of the online standard may submit suggested changes.
 The Standing Committee then reviews these suggestions during its scheduled monthly phone calls.

 As part of its work, the Standing Committee scans and reviews the statistical survey landscape and examines other assessment efforts-including use of particular vocabularies-in the community for effects on the Data Dictionary.
-The Z39.7 Standing Committee is currently working through potential implications for the Data Dictionary of the recent move of the Academic Library Survey, formerly conducted by the Census Bureau, to be managed by the Department of Education's National Center for Education Statistics as part of the Integrated Postsecondary Education Data System (IPEDS).
-The structure of IPEDS precludes some previously-collected ALS data elements from being reported.
-ARL and ACRL continue to manage their own surveys and reporting particular data.
+The Z39.7 Standing Committee is currently considering likely updates to the standard as part of its adherence to ANSI-approved Continuous Maintenance procedures

 Content and Collections Management Topic Committee

-Co-chairs: Marti Heyman (Cengage); Betty Landesman (University of Baltimore)
+Co-chairs: Marti Heyman (OCLC); Jody DeRidder (University of Alabama Libraries)

 NISO STS Working Groups